juice-shop/pwning-juice-shop/appendix/solutions.md

 2. You will notice that the security question Bjoern chose is _Name of your favorite pet?_
 3. Find Bjoern's Twitter profile at <https://twitter.com/bkimminich>
-4. Going through his status updates or media you'll spot a few photos of a cute cat and eventually also find the Tweet <https://twitter.com/bkimminich/status/1441659996589207555>
+4. Going through his status updates or media you'll spot a few photos of a cute cat and eventually also find the Tweet <https://twitter.com/bkimminich/status/1441659996589207555> or maybe the more recent <https://twitter.com/bkimminich/status/1594985736650035202>
 5. The text of this Tweet spoilers the name of the cat as "Zaya"
 8. Visit <http://localhost:3000/#/forgot-password> again and once more provide `bjoern@owasp.org` as your _Email_.